Dzivenu/app/README.md

   "linkedinLink": "https://ar.linkedin.com/in/augustolemble",
   "githubLink": "https://github.com/AugustoL",
   "steem": {
-    "username": "augustol",
+    "username": "augustol"
-    "fromPost": 10000
   }
 }
 ```

-Edit the index.html file on src folder with teh correct values on header tag.
+Edit the index.html file on src folder with the correct values on header tag.

 ## Develop

+Edit the const ON_SERVER on src/index.js and src/views/Home.js to run it on a server on client.

+Run the app just like in a server with `npm start` && `npm run dev` to develop.

-Run `npm start` to develop and enable the hot reloading.
+Run tha app only on clinet side with `npm run start-dev` to develop and enable the hot reloading.

 ## Build